matt24smith/ecfuzz/readme.md

 ### Quick Start
 There are 2 errors in ``fuzz_target.c``, occurring after some 'if' statements depending on user input.
 The program will compile and run the target file with embedded instrumentation, and send mutated inputs based on the samples in ``./corpus/start`` to the executable's standard input.
-The code coverage yielded by each new input is monitored, and any inputs yielding new code coverage will be added to the corpus.
+The code coverage of each new input is monitored, and any inputs yielding new code coverage will be added to the corpus.

 ```bash
 git clone https://github.com/matt24smith/ecfuzz.git